Spatio-Visual Fusion-Based Person Re-Identification for Overhead Fisheye Images: EXPERIMENTAL RESULTS - RE-IDENTIFICATION

-Combining the appearance-based features (DL+ CH), improves DL's performance by about 4\% points in cumulative QMS and about 2\% points in cumulative mAP.
-However, the DL+CH combination still performs below location-based PRID.
-Interestingly, in both tables for Camera 1-Camera 3 pair the QMS performance of DL+CH combination is close to the one for the location-based algorithm.
+Combining the appearance-based features (DL+CH), improves DL's performance by about 4\% points in cumulative QMS and about 2\% points in cumulative mAP.
+Note, that in FRIDA there are 243,439 bounding boxes.
+An improvement of cumulative QMS by 4\% points roughly corresponds to an additional 9,700 bounding boxes being correctly re-identified.
+However, the DL+CH combination still performs well below location-based PRID.
+Interestingly, for Camera 1-Camera 3 pair the QMS performance of DL+CH combination is close to the one for the location-based algorithms (LOC/PPD and LOC/CBD).
 This is so because these two cameras are closer to each other in the physical world compared to the other two camera pairs (see \cite{FRIDA} for camera layout).
 Thus, the resolution difference for a person positioned between these two cameras is the smallest.
 This makes appearance-based PRID easier compared to the other camera pairs.
 Indeed, the DL+CH combination performs worst for Camera 2-Camera 3 pair which are farthest apart.
-The location-based approach (single feature) also performs better when the cameras are closer to each other, but the performance difference between the best and the worst case is no more than 4\% points.
+The location-based approach (single feature) also performs better when the cameras are closer to each other, but the performance difference between the best and the worst case is no more than 4\% points in terms of QMS or mAP (compared to over 24\% points QMS and over 17\% points mAP for DL+CH).

 The most significant performance boost, when using two feature types, comes from the combination DL+LOC as these are the two best performing approaches individually.
-Combining LOC/PPD with DL boosts its performance by 2.47\% points in terms of cumulative QMS.
-Similarly, combining LOC/CBD with DL delivers performance boost of 2.29\% points in cumulative QMS.
+Combining LOC/PPD with DL boosts its performance by 2.47\% points in terms of cumulative QMS, which corresponds to about 6,000 additional bounding boxes being correctly re-identified.
+Similarly, combining LOC/CBD with DL delivers performance boost of 2.29\% points (5,500 additional correctly re-identified bounding boxes) in cumulative QMS.
 The performance improves further, although very slightly, when color histogram (CH) is combined with DL+LOC features.
-In Table~\ref{tab:PPD_res}, performance reaches 97.07\% in cumulative QMS and 96.25\% in cumulative mAP for the PPD distance metric, whereas in Table~\ref{tab:CBD_res} it achieves 97.34\% and 98.37\%, respectively, for CBD.
-However, one should note that the addition of color feature to the DL+LOC/CBD combination (Table \ref{tab:CBD_res}) can have a slightly detrimental effect.
+When we use PPD distance metric, performance reaches 97.07\% in cumulative QMS and 96.25\% in cumulative mAP, whereas when we use CBD distance metric it achieves 97.34\% and 98.37\%, respectively.
+However, one should note that the addition of color feature to the DL+LOC/CBD combination can have a slightly detrimental effect.